 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "Do the Haves Come Out Ahead in Alternative Justice Systems?
 Repeat Players in ADR" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1759.
+1759.